-Trying to understand what is causing back pain that comes out of nowhere, whether a spinal issue or a kidney issue can be quite challenging.
+Understanding what is causing back pain that comes out of nowhere, whether a spinal issue or a kidney issue, can be quite challenging.
 Doing a self-examination, retracing steps, and constantly thinking about it is exhausting.
-The right healthcare professional that has experience in spinal issues, as well as, understanding various health conditions that can contribute to spine pain, and making the correct diagnosis can help in developing the proper treatment plan or refer the individual to the proper specialist.
+The right healthcare professional with experience in spinal issues, an understanding of various health conditions that can contribute to spine pain, and making the correct diagnosis can help develop the proper treatment plan or refer the individual to the proper specialist.

 The organs are located below the ribs, close to the middle/thoracic back.
 Healthy kidneys support and help with:

 Individuals with a kidney condition can sometimes experience back pain caused by the disease or condition.
 Kidney problems like:

 These can easily be mistaken for mid and upper back pain.
 However, persistent soreness or irritation could mean a more significant health issue associated with the kidneys could be present.